Twisted2169/SellAuthBot/README.md

-# This is a newly made sellauth bot with 3 full customizable commands within the config.yml
+# This is a newly made sellauth bot with 3 fully customizable commands within the config.yml

 ``Invoice View`` = Enter a invoice id to view all details.